TheRenegadeCoder/how-to-python-code/CONTRIBUTING.md

 To aid in our efforts to expand this collection, you're welcome to provide solutions, migrate challenges that have not be included yet, and write tests.

+## Notebooks

+Notebooks were an idea I had around the time that I was learning artifical intelligence in school.
+We were using them to work through AI problems, so I thought they'd be useful to illustrate running code.
+These days I'm less excited about them because they usually require specialized tools to run and edit.
+That said, if you're interested in filling out this collection, I would be happy to support you!
+The current collection of notebooks are all generated in Google Colab, but if you have a better idea, feel free to give it a try.